mini-pw/policydemic_legal_info/crawler/README.md

 Crawler module have also method `downloadCgrtData`, which gets the data from Coronavirus Government Response Tracker.
 The data is gathered in csv file, which contains significant number information about COVID-19.

+* `PolicyWatchSpider`  crawls  governments' responses to the pandemic from website  `covid19policywatch.org`.

 ## Deployment
 To start crawlers, simply import and start corresponding task:
 ```python